rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 ```
 $ v --version
-V 0.4.11
+V 0.4.11 16c9bf2
 ```

-> Since V is still in beta state and changing continuously, this project is currently developed using the version ~~(and the last build commit)~~ of V given above, from 19th of June, 2025.
+> Since V is still in beta state and changing continuously, this project is currently developed using the version (and the last build commit) of V given above, from 17th of September, 2025.

 ---